kyuz0/amd-strix-halo-image-video-toolboxes/README.md

 ### 9.2.
 Run

 The `start_comfy_ui` helper script starts ComfyUI with the `--base-path` set to your `~/comfy-ui` directory, where all extensions, models, outputs and other user data will be stored, surviving toolbox refreshes.
+It will populate that directory if it doesn't already exist, and install essential extensions if they are missing.

 Start ComfyUI inside the toolbox: